harithmanoj/Enhance/README.md

 Including but not limited to :

 * Diagnostics.
-* Time and related tracking and syncronisation.
+* Time and related tracking and synchronisation.
 * Date Time manipulation
 * Error Tracking.
 * Version info to be used inside programs.